-Age: 60 New York, New York USA
+Age: 61 New York, New York

-2017 Election Result: 84.3%
+2018 Flection Result: 91.0%

 Eric Rosenfeld has been the President and Chief Executive Officer of Crescendo Partners, L.P., a New York based investment firm since its formation in November 1998.
 Prior to forming Crescendo Partners, he held the position of Managing Director at CIBC Oppenheimer and its predecessor company Oppenheimer & Co., Inc. for 14 years.
-Mr. Rosenfeld currently serves as Lead Independent Director for Cott Corporation, a diversified beverage company, director and Chairman of CPI Aerostructures Inc., a company engaged in the contract production of structural aircraft parts and director of Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices and Pangaea Logistics Solutions Ltd., a logistics and shipping company.
-Mr. Rosenfeld also serves as a director for NextDecade Corp., a development stage LNG liquefaction company.
-Mr. Rosenfeld has also served as a director for numerous companies, including Primoris Services Corporation, a specialty construction and infrastructure company, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, SAExploration Holdings Inc., a seismic data services company, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc., a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, GEAC Computer, a software company, SPAR Aerospace, a Canadian aerospace company and Computer Horizons Corp., an IT services company.
-Mr. Rosenfeld has also been Chairman and CEO of five special purpose acquisition companies: Harmony Merger Corp.; Quartet Merger Corp.; Trio Merger Corp.; Rhapsody Merger Corp.; and Arpeggio Acquisition Corp.
+Mr. Rosenfeld currently serves as Lead Independent Director for Cott Corporation, a diversified beverage company, director and Chairman Emeritus of CPI Aerostructures Inc., a company engaged in the contract production of structural aircraft parts and director of Absolute Software Corp., a leader in firmware-embedded endpoint security and management for computers and ultraportable devices, Pangaea Logistics Solutions Ltd., a logistics and shipping company and NextDecade Corporation, a development stage LNG liquefaction company.
+Mr. Rosenfeld has also served as a director for numerous companies, including Primoris Services Corporation, a specialty construction and infrastructure company, Sierra Systems Group Inc., an information technology, management consulting and systems integration firm, SAExplorationHoldings Inc., a seismic data services company, Emergis Inc., an electronic commerce company, Hill International, a construction management firm, Matrikon Inc., a company that provides industrial intelligence solutions, DALSA Corp., a digital imaging and semiconductor firm, GEAC Computer, a software company, SPAR Aerospace, a Canadian aerospace company, and Computer Horizons Corp., an IT services company.

-Aecon Committee Memberships: > Risk Committee > Special Committee Current Public Board and Committee Memberships(1): Cott Corporation Corporate Governance Committee (Chair) > CPI Aerostructures Inc. (Chair) Compensation Committee; Strategic Planning Committee Absolute Software Corp.
-Strategic Planning Committee (Co-Chair); Compensation Committee Pangaea Logistics Solutions Ltd. Audit Committee; Corporate Governance and Nominating Committee (Chair) NextDecade Corp.
-Audit Committee: Compensation Committee Securities Held or Controlled - March 29, 2018 Common DSUs (#) Total at Risk Value of Multiple of Annual Satisfies Director Share Common Shares and DSUs (\$) Shares (#) Retainer Ownership Requirement (✓) 214,200 6,154 4,065,531 54.2x
+Aecon Committee Memberships: ➤ Risk Committee

+➤ Special Committee

+Current Public Board and Committee Memberships(1):

+Cott Corporation (Lead Director)

+Corporate Governance Committee (Chair)

+CPI Aerostructures Inc. (Chair)

+Compensation Committee; Strategic Planning Committee

+Absolute Software Corp.

+Strategic Planning Committee (Co-Chair); Compensation Committee

+Pangaea Logistics Solutions Ltd.

+Audit Committee; Corporate Governance and Nominating Committee (Chair)

+NextDecade Corp.

+Audit Committee; Compensation Committee

+Common Shares (#) DSUs (#) Total at Risk Value of Common Shares and DSUs (\$) Multiple of Annual Retainer Satisfies Director Share Ownership Requirement (✓) 214,200 14,200 4,099,780 54.7x ✓

-(1) While Mr. Rosenfeld currently serves on six public company boards, certain of those boards require more limited and/or minimal duties as his directorship is to represent a firm whose sole purpose is to manage a portfolio of investments which include such companies.
-Some of the boards that Mr. Rosenfeld serves on were formally special purpose acquisition companies with no operations or were incorporated for the purpose of entering into a merger or other business combination; consequently Mr. Rosenfeld's board service with respect to those boards must be considered in the context of less burdensome time commitments once an acquisition has been completed.
+While Mr. Rosenfeld currently serves on six public company boards, certain of those boards require more limited and/or minimal duties as his directorship is to represent a firm whose sole purpose is to manage a portfolio of investments which include such companies.
+Some of the boards that Mr. Rosenfeld serves on were formed as special purpose acquisition companies with no operations or were incorporated for the purpose of entering into a merger or other business combination; consequently Mr. Rosenfeld's board service with respect to those boards must be considered in the context of less burdensome time commitments once an acquisition has been completed.
 The CGNC Committee has determined that given the limited duties at certain of Mr. Rosenfeld's other public company boards and the absence of attendance concerns on such boards on which he serves, combined with the valuable contributions Mr. Rosenfeld has made as a director of the Corporation and with his complementary skillset and background to the rest of the Corporation's Board, Mr. Rosenfeld's service on other public company boards will not negatively impact his attendance, participation or effectiveness as a director of the Corporation.